Exercise eases depression and enhances serenity and self-esteem

 According to the National Institute of Mental Health, approximately 21 million American adults have some type of mood disorder, which includes major depression, chronic, mild depression and bipolar disorder.

-Although medical care is essential for immediate and long-range wellbeing (these are not disorders that are caused by character flaws but by altered body chemistry that needs to be addressed), exercise is often helpful to many people who suffer from depression.
+Although medical care is essential for immediate and long-range well-being (these are disorders that are caused by altered body chemistry that needs to be addressed), exercise is often helpful to many people who suffer from depression.
 Research has shown that people who exercise regularly recover from depression faster, have less stress and have fewer physical and mental-health problems.

 Consult your physician before starting an exercise program.
 And never stop any antidepressant medication without medical guidance.